Clonazepam is a commonly prescribed medication. When used as prescribed, it can help treat symptoms of the following:

 Reversing the Changes Caused by Clonazepam

-The effects of clonazepam use can be serious, but a lot of them can be alleviated by ending clonazepam use.
-This isn’t an overnight process.
-The Substance Abuse and Mental Health Services Administration explains, “Reducing [clonazepam use] causes increased excitation throughout the brain which causes the symptoms of withdrawal, including agitation, anxiety, and insomnia.
+The effects of clonazepam use can be serious, but a lot of them can be alleviated by ending clonazepam use, though it’s not an overnight process.
+The Substance Abuse and Mental Health Services Administration (SAMHSA) explains, “Reducing [clonazepam use] causes increased excitation throughout the brain which causes the symptoms of withdrawal, including agitation, anxiety, and insomnia.
 The number of GABA receptors is slowly restored in response to benzodiazepine cessation or dose reduction.
 The rate of withdrawal of treatment needs to allow time for GABA receptors to regenerate if withdrawal symptoms are to be minimized.”1

 The brain heals and rebalances, but it takes time.
 And during this time, it can be very hard to stay on track with recovery.